 After a Clark Library performance, Marc Haefele writes, "I’ll die happy if I ever get to hear the rest of Shostakovich’s chamber music played like this."

 It's a family affair for Los Feliz-based singer Eleni Mandell, who tours across the U.S. with her three-year-old twin children in tow.

 L.A.'s Tyler, The Creator, has been arrested for allegedly inciting a riot during the South By Southwest.
 Police say the Odd Future rapper was arrested Saturday.

 Back now to Austin, where we're going to get some more music from South by Southwest.
 You might recognize French-Chilean rapper Ana Tijoux's song "1977," which was featured in the AMC series "Breaking Bad."

 Take Two recently had the chance to talk with them about their latest collaboration, a musical titled "Harmony" on now at the Ahmanson Theatre.

 LA artist Jessica Childress is investing a lot to rock it at SXSW, but she has to compete with thousands of other bands who will be trying to do the same.

-It's time for Tuesday Reviewsday, our regular segment in which we talk about the best in new music.
-This week we're joined by music critic Steve Hochman.
+It's Tuesday, which means that it's time for Tuesday Reviewsday, our weekly new music segment.
+This week we're joined by music supervisor Morgan Rhodes.